This guide will provide instructions on how to deploy the Turbonomic AWS Marketplace template on EC2.

 - In Step 4: Add Storage, you can resize the disk if needed (the default 150 GB is sufficient for most deployments).
 Click Next: Add Tags

 - In Step 5: Add Tags, you may optionally add tags or if your organization requires it.
 Click Next: Configure Security Group.

 - In Step 6: Configure Security Group, if the instance will be facing the Internet using a Public IP, ensure that HTTPS is allowed -- it is recommended to remove the HTTP port and even the SSH port and enable it only when needed.
 To enhance security, it is only recommended to define a custom CIDR if possible, Click on Review and Launch.

 - In Step 7, Review Instance Launch, ensure to review all warnings displayed in the console and review all settings for this instance.
 Click Launch to move to the last step.

 - Before Launching an instance on EC2, you define an SSH key pair - please create or use an existing key and click Launch Instance.
 Ensure the acknowledgment checkbox is checked and click Launch Instance.

 - During the deployment process you will be presented with the following screens:

 - In the EC2 Console, wait until the instance is running and then copy its Public IP or DNS name, and paste it in a new browser tab using the https:// prefix.
 IMPORTANT: Make a note of the instance ID displayed in this screen, it is the default password for the Turbonomic administrator user.

-You will be presented with a HTTPS certificate error which is normal.
-Click to proceed (process will differ based on Browser used).
+You will be presented with an HTTPS certificate error which is normal.
+Click to proceed (the process will differ based on Browser used).

 Congratulations, you have deployed Turbonomic on AWS and it is now ready to be used.
 The next steps will include: